1. Are you more conscious of your good works or your sins?

 7. Are you more cognizant of a love for God or a lukewarm heart?

 8. Are you more witting of the rightness of your positions or the wrongness of your attitudes?

 9. Are you more up-to-date with your moral consistency or your too-oft ambivalence?

 10. Are you more versed in your basic goodness or your too-oft hypocrisy?

 11. Are you more alive to the comfort of your good works or Christ's finished work of the cross for you?

 12. Are you more sensible to your obedience or the obedience of Christ?

 13. Are you more enlightened to your love for God or God's love for you?

-14. Do you see the strength of your sanctification as increasing your standing with God?
+14. Do you see the strength of your obedience as increasing your standing with God?

 "This whole matter of sanctification and holiness is peculiarly joined with and limited unto the doctrine, truth, and grace of the gospel; for holiness is nothing but the implanting, writing, and realizing of the gospel in our souls...

 "The “law,” indeed, for certain ends, “was given by Moses,” but all “grace and truth came by Jesus Christ.”
 There neither is, nor ever was, in the world, nor ever shall be, the least dram of holiness, but what, flowing from Jesus Christ, is communicated by the Spirit, according to the truth and promise of the gospel." - John Owen.
 Discourse Concerning the Holy Spirit